 The pursuit of happiness amid the ruins of politics and religion

 Hosts are Stacie Mallinson (educator, death doula and yogini) and Jeff Mallinson (D.Phil., Oxford, historian of philosophy and religion).
-Recent shows draw especially from the Tao Te Ching.
-These days, conversations draw from sane mysticism of mindfulness practice and the practical wisdom of the Tao Te Ching.
+This is usually a conversation with the news in one hand and the Tao Te Ching in the other, but the history of ideas and the wisdom of various traditions are also regular topics.